revbayes/revbayes.github.io/tutorials/multifig/index.md

 Each regional feature is assigned a "feature effect" parameter that measures the strength and direction of the effect of a particular feature on a particular process.
 Note that "effect" refers to a mathematical relationship here, but does *not* indicate causality.
 These strength parameters are referred to as $\sigma$ and $\phi$, representing the effects of categorical and quantitative features respectively.
 There is one $\sigma$ or $\phi$ parameter per feature per process.
 For example, $\phi_w^{Altitude}$ would represent the relationship between region altitude and within-region speciation.

 For each process, the categorical and quantitative feature effects (with feature data modified by strength parameters) are gathered into $c$ and $q$ vectors, then ultimately combined into an $m$ vector.
 The $m$ vector represents the total effects of all regional features on a particular process, with entries representing each region (or region pair for between-region processes).
 The $m$ vector represents relative rates among regions, but to obtain absolute rates, the $m$ vector for each process is multiplied by a process-specific base rate parameter $\rho$.
 This constructs the $r$ vectors that are analogous to GeoSSE rates: $r_w$ for within-region speciation rates, $r_e$ for extinction rates, and $r_d$ for dispersal rates.
 Calculating $r_b$ for between-region speciation rates also requires the use of a range split score, as in {% cite Landis2022 %}.
-This tutorial will not describe the details of these intermediate functions, but they can be found in {% cite Swiston2023 %}.

 For example, the absolute rates for within-region speciation at region $i$ equals